Anku5hk/ML-Projects/my_resources_list.md

 5. [Dive into Deep Learning](https://d2l.ai/) is well thought and written overall.
 This book has a wide array of techniques starting with basic mathematics to GANs, providing code for almost everything(has pytorch and tensorflow 2 both).
 Contents are continually updated by the authors.
 Overall this book is a old-mine for a ML-Engineer and is free.

 ## Deep Learning Courses
-* [Deep Learning by Jeremy Howard](https://www.fast.ai/) certainly best place to kick-start deep learing journey.
+* [FastAi: Deep Learning by Jeremy Howard](https://www.fast.ai/) certainly best place to kick-start deep learing journey.
 * [Deep Learing with Pytorch](https://youtube.com/playlist?list=PLLHTzKZzVU9eaEyErdV26ikyolxOsz6mq)
 * [MIT 6.S191: Introduction to Deep Learning](https://youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI)
 * [Deep Learning Course by DeepMind](https://youtube.com/playlist?list=PLqYmG7hTraZCkftCvihsG2eCTH2OyGScc)